MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-process.md

 #### Adding & Requeuing work queue items examples from PAD

 The **Add work queue item** enables desktop flow users to populate work queue items into a work queue, which has been set up in the flow portal.
+We also support batch item creation by using the [**Add work queue items**](actions-reference/workqueues.md#add-multiple-work-queue-items) action.

 In this example, an Excel file in .csv is dropped into a directory on a daily basis and each row needs to be added to a work queue.